hydroserver2/hydroserver/docs/deployment/backend-deployment.md

 ## Link CloudFront Distribution to Elastic Beanstalk

-Before you continue, you should have already set up a CloudFront distribution to deploy the HydroServer Data Management app.
+Before you continue, you should have already set up a CloudFront distribution to deploy the HydroServer Data Management App.
 You'll use the same distribution to connect to the backend Elastic Beanstalk environment.

 Log in to the AWS Console and go to the CloudFront service dashboard.
 Select the CloudFront distribution you created